Chooks-to-Go Pilipinas 3x3

-Chooks-to-Go Pilipinas 3x3 is a professional 3-on-3 basketball league in the Philippines and is organized by the country's national basketball federation, the Samahang Basketbol ng Pilipinas (SBP).
-It was formed in 2018 as a bid to get the Philippines qualify for the 3x3 basketball event in the Summer Olympics.
+Chooks-to-Go Pilipinas 3x3 was a professional 3-on-3 basketball league in the Philippines and was organized by the country's national basketball federation, the Samahang Basketbol ng Pilipinas (SBP).
+It was formed in 2018 as a bid to get the Philippines to qualify for the 3x3 basketball event in the Summer Olympics.

 History

 In December 2018, Bounty Agro Ventures the company behind the roast chicken brand Chooks-to-Go, announced that it would be helping establish a 3-on-3 basketball league to be organized by the Samahang Basketbol ng Pilipinas.
 This followed the inclusion of the 3x3 variant of basketball being included as a medal event in the 2020 Summer Olympics in Tokyo.
 The organization of a 3x3 league would enable the Philippines to participate in FIBA 3x3 World Tour to accumulate points to qualify for the 3x3 event in the Olympics.

 Eric Altamirano was named as the league's first commissioner.
 The pre-season game was set to commence on January 14, 2019, at the Ynares Sports Arena in Pasig, Metro Manila and the President's Cup, the first conference of the inaugural season was held which consisted of six legs, including a grand final leg.

 In March 2019, it was reported that FIBA gave the Chooks-to-Go Pilipinas 3x3 recognition as a Quest level competition which meant that the winner of the President's Cup automatically qualifies for the FIBA 3x3 World Tour.
 Two more competitions were held for the 2019 season, the Patriot's Cup and the Magiting Cup.

 The league attained professional status in July 2020, when it received approval from the Games and Amusement Board.
 The 2020 season was planned to have three competitions like the previous season but only the President's Cup was held due to the COVID-19 pandemic.

-The third season held in October 2021 with a one-day invitational tournament featuring 12 teams.
+The third season was held in October 2021 with a one-day invitational tournament featuring 12 teams.
 The tournament was won by Manila HeiHei.

+The league was effectively dissolved when Chooks-to-Go ended its 3x3 program in November 2023.